golang/proposal/design/TEMPLATE.md

 [A description of the steps in the implementation, who will do them, and when.
 This should include a discussion of how the work fits into [Go's release cycle](https://golang.org/wiki/Go-Release-Cycle).]

+## Open issues (if applicable)

+[A discussion of issues relating to this proposal for which the author does not know the solution.
+This section may be omitted if there are none.]